 See Silo Art

 Sea Lake's silo is the latest addition to Australia's largest outdoor gallery, the Silo Art Trail.
-The Space in Between is the work of street artists Drapl and The Zookeeper, and pays homage to nearby Lake Tyrrell and the Boorong People, with their deep connection to both the night sky, and the 120,000 year old salt lake.
+The Space in Between is the work of street artists Drapl and The Zookeeper, and pays homage to nearby Lake Tyrrell and the Boorong People, with their deep and rich connection to both the night sky and the 120,000 year old salt lake.

 Things to do